Copper Connectors in the 21st Century

 Copper network systems have been the standard for structured cabling and infrastructure solutions to date.
 Although technologies have continued to advance, copper systems are a reliable and powerful way to interconnect a network in different residential, commercial, and industrial environments.

-With the shift in technology and manufacturers developing new proprietary technology, contractors and end users can be at a loss for which products satisfy the needs of the work they are doing.
+With the shift in technology and manufacturers developing new proprietary technology, contractors and end users cannot afford missing on products that satisfy their project requirements.
 Verified performance and reliability are necessary for mission critical networks, while needing a simple installation method.

 Electrical Contractors are entering the world of Data Communications